 Directly below is a traditional "population pyramid".
 This one is for India in 2017.
 Note how the largest age group is at the bottom and each one above it becomes smaller as people pass away as they grow older.

 Now let's take a look at the population pyramid for the United States.
 Notice how radically different it is from the traditional "pyramid" found in India and nearly every nation in the past.

 It's not just the United States.
 Here is a sampling of other nations.

 That "bulge" in the middle of the pyramids above may look stable and unmoving.
 Not so.
 That's why I also call it a "wave".
 It moves constantly with the passage of time.
 It describes our future as much as it does our present.

 Traditionally, the base of a population pyramid is made up of those younger people who can support the smaller groups at the top.
 But the base in many of our nations looks as if it could be crushed by the upper levels.

 How depressing.
 Simply by being alive, we are the core of the problem.
 What can we do about it?

 The Three Great Fears

-My observations of and discussions with others looking toward retirement have revealed three simple, but also
+My observations of and discussions with others looking toward retirement have revealed three simple, but also very complex, fears:

 - The fear that we will not be able to support ourselves during retirement.